epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-13-haskell-loop-with-map.markdown

 ---
 layout: post
-title:  "Example of Doing Loop in Haskell With Map"
+title:  "Loop in Haskell With Map, Part One"
 date:   2017-05-13 05:35:15 +0700
 categories: code
-tags: [coding, haskell, language]
+tags: [coding, haskell]
 author: epsi

 excerpt:
   There is no loop in Haskell.
 Haskell designed that way.
-  This is an example for beginner on how to iterate over hash or array using mapM_.
+  This is an example for beginner on how to iterate over array (list).

 related_link_ids:
   - 16051403  # How Haskell Syntax
-  - 16051102  # XMonad with Conkyless Dzen
-  - 16032658  # Modularized XMonad Config

 ---